PGCert Systemic Practice

 How to apply

-* Essential reading before applying: Application Guidance Systemic Practice 201819
+- Essential reading before applying: Application Guidance Systemic Practice & Family Therapy 201920 (available from January 2019)

 This link takes you to information on applying for taught programmes and to the University's online application system.